IBM-Blockchain-Archive/marbles/tutorial_part1.md

 The SDK does almost all the work here for us.
 It will first parse network.peers[] and network.users[] and run 1 POST /registrar HTTP request per peer.
 It will send the first `enrollId` to the first peer, and the second ID to the second peer and so on until every peer has 1 ID.
-The details of all rest calls are taken care of by the SDK but if you are curious we have [Swagger Documentation](https://obc-service-broker-staging.stage1.mybluemix.net/swagger) on the IBM Blockchain peer APIs.
+The details of all rest calls are taken care of by the SDK but if you are curious we have [Swagger Documentation](https://obc-service-broker-prod.mybluemix.net/swagger) on the IBM Blockchain peer APIs.
 At the end of this step we are ready to deploy our chaincode.

 Before we deploy though, the SDK will download and parse the chaincode.
 This is when it builds up the dot notation we can use to ultimately call cc functions from JS.
-Once its done downloading/parsing it runs the /devops/deploy HTTP request.
+Once its done downloading/parsing it runs the deploy HTTP request.
 We should receive a hash in the response that is unique to this chaincode.
 This hash will be used along with the registered `enrollId` in all future invocations / queries against this cc.